rng70/C-Compiler/README.md

 }
 ```

-From this input the assembly code is generated which may or may not be optimized which was optimized later
+From this input an unoptimized assembly code was generated which was optimized later

+* ***Unoptimized Assembly Code***:

 ```assembly
 .MODEL SMALL